rossrobino/blog/src/content/async-local-storage.md

 Without `AsyncLocalStorage` if you want to access something on the request, you'll need to pass it down as an argument to whatever function needs it.
 This can quickly grow tedious in large application with deeply nested functions or components.

-Here's a server that does an async task and then returns the current pathname as a `Response`.
+Here's a server that does an async task and then returns the current pathname as a `Response`. `req` is passed down to `getPathname` as an argument through each function between `fetch` and `getPathname`---in this case, `handler`.
+In practice, there could be many more functions as intermediaries that need to pass the request without modifying it.

 ```ts {2,3,7,9,13,14}
 export default {